rdkcentral/firebolt-apis/requirements/specifications/extnSDK/certification-extension-sdk.md

-# Certification Extension SDK
+# Firebolt Extension for Certification

 Document Status: Proposed Specification

 See [Firebolt Requirements Governance](../../governance.md) for more info.

 ## 1. Overview
-Document contains the  details around Certification Extension SDK (will be called as CE-SDK in rest of the document) and HLA for the same.
+Document contains the  details around Firebolt Extension for Certification (will be called as FEC in rest of the document) and HLA for the same.

 ## 2. Table of Contents